Butterballs (South Park): Plot

 When Butters Stotch's schoolmates see him with a black eye, they learn that it was the work of a bully who stole his lunch money for the third day in a row.
 Stan Marsh and Kyle Broflovski urge Butters to talk to his family, including his grandmother, whom they mention is visiting him this week.
 However, his grandmother turns out to be the one who bullies him.
 Eventually, someone secretly contacts Bucky Bailey, an anti-bullying counselor from Bully Buckers, to come to the school.
 Bailey obliges Mr. Mackey into calling for an assembly, at which he proposes that the students make an anti-bullying video.
-When no one volunteers to be the leader of the campaign and direct the video, he starts taunting the assembled students.
+When no one volunteers to be the leader of the campaign and direct a music video, he starts insulting the assembled students.
 Stan Marsh volunteers, saying that bullying is a problem that needs to be addressed.

-Stan produces a music video featuring Cartman dressed in drag and Butters himself paraded in front of everyone in the nude.
+Stan's campaign is "Make Bullying Kill Itself" which features a video with Cartman dressed in drag and Butters himself paraded in front of everyone in the nude.
 When Butters expresses reluctance to continue, saying that this will only make things worse, Stan fails to take his viewpoint seriously.
-As a result, Kyle walks off the project, saying that Stan has made himself the focus of the video and cautions him not to end up "naked and jacking it in San Diego", a reference that Stan does not understand.
+As a result, Kyle walks off the project, accusing Stan of virtue signalling by making himself the focus of the project instead of the issue and cautions him not to end up "naked and jacking it in San Diego", a reference that Stan does not understand.

 Stan informs Butters that a Hollywood studio wants to buy the video.
 Though Stan is cheered by his schoolmates, Bailey corners Stan in the school boys' room, berating him because Stan sold the movie without consulting him, as revenue from the video, which was Bailey's idea, could have brought national exposure to Bully Buckers™.
 This upsets Stan, who soon breaks down in tears.
 Later, Mick Jabs, the president of the studio that purchased the video, corners Bailey in the school boys' room, and presents a cease and desist order from his lawyers, threatening to sue him if he licenses the video again.